rancher/fleet-docs/docs/oci-storage.md

 To enable OCI Storage, you have to define a specific kind of secret.
 There are two ways of defining secrets

-* **Global secret (ocistorage)** : Applies to all GitRepos in the namespace.
+* **Global secret:** Create a secret exactly named `ocistorage` in the same namespace as your GitRepos.
   * This is the fallback secret.
 If no GitRepo-level secret is specified, Fleet uses this secret for all GitRepos in the namespace.
-* **GitRepo-level secret (ociRegistrySecret):** – Overrides the global secret for a specific GitRepo.
+* **GitRepo-level secret:** Create a custom secret for specific GitRepo resouces.
-  * This is a user-defined secret that you reference in the `GitRepo` resource.
+  * This is a user-defined secret can have any name and must be referenced in the `GitRepo` resource.

 :::note
 If the referenced secret doesn't exist or contains invalid credentials, Fleet logs an error and skips deployment.
-It doesn't fall back to etcd.
+It won't fall back to etcd.
 :::

 ### GitRepo Configuration Example